cullyn-inverba/cullyn-inverba/README.md

     - [x] Establish a more standardized note taking structure.
     - [ ] Create introduction to note structure.
     - [x] Create a discord server for each winter term classes.
+    - [ ] Create READMEs for each class.
 - [ ] **Make it easier for others to contribute.**
     - [ ] Create more ways to easily share and discuss class problems.
         - [x] Hotkeys for screenshots, screenshares, and instant gifs complete.
         - [x] Create/find guide to help others use git.
-        - [ ] Create READMEs for each class.
+    - [ ] Create a guide on using latex templates for class assignments.
     - [ ] Create videos tutorials about LateX.
         - [ ] Learn basics of manim.
-        - [ ] Actually publish at least one video using manim.
+        - [ ] Publish at least one video, probably a getting started with latex tutorial.
+        - [ ] Figure out how to make videos super class for each class?
 - [ ] **Learn how to properly maintain a repository.**
     - [ ] Complete all prerequisite tasks above.
     - [ ] ????